Shockwave Therapy is a modern & effective osteopathic treatment that can be used to relieve a wide-range of symptoms including:

 Here are some recent Shockwave Therapy Success Treatment Stories so you can read the experiences of shockwave therapy Here is Heel Pain or Plantar Fasciitis Chronic Back Pain and Tennis Elbow Marathon Runner and Severe Chronic Limping Achilles Tendinopathy Hip Pain (Gluteal Hip Tendinopathy )

-Rehabilitation of Recreational Runners (Strength Training, Conditioning Strategies and Running Re-Training By Beony Mathews and Glen Robbins had an interesting fact that one is 3 times more likely to injure if one exceeds running more that 40 miles per week A safe limit is to keep within 5 to 10 Km to half a marathons
+Rehabilitation of Recreational Runners (Strength Training, Conditioning Strategies and Running Re-Training By Beony Mathews and Glen Robbins had an interesting fact that one is 3 times more likely to injure if one exceeds running more than 40 miles per week A safe limit is to keep within 5 to 10 Km to half a marathons

 Please Read the ContraIndications for the use of Shockwave Therapy